Baked Chocolate Oatmeal (Meal Prep Recipe)

 Common questions

-The oatmeal bake will be darker on top then when you put it in the oven and should not jiggle in the center when you take it out of the oven.
-Since this is made without eggs, it will be soft right out of the oven but will firm up as it cools.
+The baked oatmeal should be set in the center (no jiggle) and the top should look darker than when it went in the oven.
+It will be soft right out of the oven but firm up as it cools.

 Casserole dish filled with chocolate baked oatmeal.